All posts

 The process typically involves several stages:

-We start with a conversation.
-This is where I learn about your concerns, your history, and what you're hoping to get from the assessment.
-For children, I'll speak with parents or caregivers in detail about developmental history, behaviour at home, and what school has been like.
-This session helps me design the right assessment plan for your situation.
+The assessment begins with a conversation.
+We discuss your concerns, history, and what you hope an assessment will give you.
+For children, I explore developmental history, behaviour at home, and school experience in depth.
+This session helps me design the right assessment plan for the situation.

-Most ADHD assessments at our clinic include a cognitive assessment to understand how the brain processes information.
-For children, I typically use the WISC-V (ages 6–16) or WPPSI-IV (ages 2.5–7.7).
+Most ADHD assessments include a cognitive assessment to understand how the brain processes information.
+For children, I use the WISC-V (ages 6–16) or WPPSI-IV (ages 2.5–7.7).
 For adults, I use the WAIS-5.
 These assessments measure areas like working memory, processing speed, and reasoning — all of which can be affected by ADHD.

 I use a combination of standardised rating scales, behavioural questionnaires, and clinical interview techniques.
-For children, I gather information from both parents and teachers to understand how symptoms present across different settings.
+For children, I gather information from both parents and teachers — this is what gives the cross-context picture the DSM-5-TR requires, and it's often where the diagnostic clarity actually comes from.
 For adults, I explore both current functioning and childhood history, since ADHD is a condition that begins in childhood even if it wasn't identified at the time.
+I'll also ask about how symptoms show up across the different domains of your adult life — work, home, relationships, study — for the same reason.

-Once the assessment is complete, I prepare a detailed report explaining the findings, the diagnosis (or reasons a diagnosis wasn't given), and — most importantly — practical recommendations tailored to your life.
-I'll walk you through everything in a feedback session so you can ask questions and understand what it all means.
+Once the assessment is complete, I prepare a detailed report explaining the findings, the diagnosis (or reasons a diagnosis wasn't given), and practical recommendations tailored to your life.
+I walk you through everything in a feedback session so you can ask questions and we can deepen your understanding.

 The recommendations might include strategies for home or school, workplace accommodations, whether medication might be worth exploring with your GP or a psychiatrist, and therapeutic approaches that can help.